davide-marino00/PBI_DOCS/refac.md

 ```dax
 MAX(vw_missing_timesheet[ContractHours]) - MAX(vw_missing_timesheet[Hours_])
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the difference between two values related to hours worked and contracted hours for employees or contractors.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the difference between two values related to hours worked and contracted hours for a specific context, likely within a reporting or analytical framework.

+Here's a breakdown of what it does in simple business terms:

-1. **MAX(vw_missing_timesheet[ContractHours])**: This part of the expression retrieves the maximum number of hours that are contracted for a specific employee or contractor from the `vw_missing_timesheet` table.
-Essentially, it tells us the total hours that the employee is supposed to work according to their contract.
+1. **MAX(vw_missing_timesheet[ContractHours])**: This part of the expression retrieves the maximum value of contracted hours from the `vw_missing_timesheet` table.
+Contracted hours refer to the total number of hours that an employee is expected to work according to their contract.

-2. **MAX(vw_missing_timesheet[Hours_])**: This part retrieves the maximum number of hours that the employee or contractor has actually recorded or worked, as noted in the same table.
+2. **MAX(vw_missing_timesheet[Hours_])**: This part retrieves the maximum value of actual hours worked (or recorded) from the same table.
+This represents the total number of hours that the employee has actually logged or reported.

-3. **Calculation**: The expression then subtracts the maximum recorded hours (actual hours worked) from the maximum contracted hours.
+3. **Calculation**: The expression then subtracts the maximum actual hours worked from the maximum contracted hours.

 ### What It Achieves:
-The result of this calculation gives you the number of hours that are "missing" or unaccounted for.
-In other words, it shows how many hours the employee or contractor has not worked compared to what they are contracted to work.
+- The result of this calculation gives you the number of hours that are "missing" or unaccounted for.
+In other words, it tells you how many hours an employee has not worked compared to what they were contracted to work.

-### Business Implication:
-This measure can help management identify gaps in hours worked versus hours expected, which can be crucial for understanding productivity, ensuring compliance with contracts, and managing workforce resources effectively.
-If the result is a positive number, it indicates that the employee has not worked all their contracted hours, which may require follow-up or adjustments.
+- If the result is positive, it indicates that the employee has not fulfilled their contracted hours.
+If it is zero or negative, it suggests that the employee has either met or exceeded their contracted hours.

+In summary, this measure helps organizations track discrepancies between expected and actual work hours, which can be crucial for payroll, performance management, and ensuring compliance with labor agreements.

 **`PercentageCompleteness`**